Cockington Green Gardens, Canberra, Australian Capital Territory © VisitCanberra

 To see wildlife in its natural habitat – with an accompanying game of hide-and-seek – visit Tidbinbilla Nature Reserve.
 Tidbinbilla is thought to mean "where boys become men" in local Aboriginal language, a reference to initiation ceremonies.
-A large valley floor stretches before you framed by Tidbinbilla Mountain and the Gibraltar Range.
-Punctuated with giant circular boulders, the latter is especially picturesque.
 At The Sanctuary, platypus peek above the water’s surface, kangaroos hop through bushland, cockatoos screech overhead and koalas can often be spotted in the treetops, while water birds and frogs can be heard calling along the gentle walking paths.

 Enjoy the Pod Playground at the Arboretum

 At the National Arboretum's Pod Playground, sculpted acorn cubbies reach into the sky, hoisted up by silver steps.
-Kids can run across a musical bridge and tap notes out with each step, and toddlers can play inside tall, sand-filled Banksia (native Australian flora) cones.
-This is the best-looking playground in the city and to top off its pulling power, there’s a café at the Village Centre for weary parents.
-Inside the Centre, you’ll also find the National Bonsai Collection and The Curatoreum, with a section dedicated to creative kids’ gifts.
+Kids can run across a musical bridge and tap notes out with each step, and toddlers can play inside sand-filled Banksia (native Australian flora) cones.
+This is the best-looking playground in the city and to top off its appeal, there’s a café at the Village Centre for weary parents.
+Inside the Centre, you’ll find the National Bonsai Collection and The Curatoreum, with a section dedicated to creative kids’ gifts.

 Have fun at Yarralumla Play Station

-Home to a plethora of foreign embassies as well as Australia’s Governor-General, the suburb of Yarralumla includes Weston Park with two playground areas, two cafés and the ticketed entertainment facility of Yarralumla Play Station.
-Cruise in from the city via scenic Alexandrina Drive, pass a mob of lazy kangaroos who call Weston Park home and make your first stop at the Play Station.
+The suburb of Yarralumla is home to Yarralumla Play Station.
+Cruise in from the city via scenic Alexandrina Drive, pass a mob of lazy kangaroos and stop in for a day of fun.
 Here, you'll find a petting zoo, miniature train rides and mini golf.
-Next, recharge with a meal under the trees at the child-friendly Yarralumla Gallery and the Oaks Brasserie.
-Burn off any excess energy by exploring the network of oak trees and ponds beside the lake foreshore, with views over Black Mountain and beyond.
+Recharge with a meal under the trees at Yarralumla Gallery and the Oaks Brasserie.
+If the kids still have energy to burn, explore the network of oak trees and ponds beside the lake foreshore, with views over Black Mountain and beyond.